 The traditional skills of carpet weaving in Fars Province of Iran are divided into two methods: “Lul” and “Takht”.
 Most of Qashqai nomads tend to weave Lul or half-Lul style carpets.
 Takht-style carpets don’t look very straight when spread on the ground due to their softness.

-A distinguishing feature of all nomadic carpet weaving style all around Iran has always been the use of horizontal loom.
-However, in recent decades, some of the traders have preferred to provide standing loom for the weavers producing these works of art for them.
+A distinguishing feature of all nomadic carpet weaving styles all around Iran has always been the use of the horizontal loom.
+However, in recent decades, some of the traders have preferred to provide standing looms for the weavers producing these works of art for them.